Hawaii Rental Application

 • Adverse rental history

-• Criminal history (as long as not used as a blanket ban)
+• Criminal history (as long as it is not used as a blanket ban)

 • Incomplete or false information on the application

-However, a landlord cannot deny an application based on:
+However, landlords cannot deny an application based on:

-• Participation in public housing or use of Section 8 vouchers
+• Participation in public housing or use of Section 8 vouchers, or

-• Having a service or emotional support animal (though tenants may still be liable for damages)
+• Having a service or emotional support animal.

-To comply with the Fair Credit Reporting Act, if denial is based on a credit report, the landlord must issue an Adverse Action notice with specific information about the screening firm and the applicant’s rights.
+To comply with the Fair Credit Reporting Act, if the landlord bases a denial on a credit report, they must issue an adverse action notice that includes specific information about the screening firm and the applicant’s rights.